HistoricEngland/arches-containers/readme.md

 Requires Docker for Desktop or comparible container runtime that supports compose.

+**❗️ If you are using Apple Silicon devices, ensure that you have enabled Rosetta 2 support in Docker for Desktop advanced settings.**

 Create a workspace folder to contain all repos and files.

 Create your virtual environment `python -m venv env` or try using VSCode Dev Container.